asean-rssa/tf_azure_deployment/adb-splunk/README.md

 Step 1: Clone this repo to your local, `git clone xxx`.
 Make sure you have installed Terraform on your machine.

-Step 2: Navigate to this folder `/adb-splunk`,
+Step 2: Navigate to this folder `/adb-splunk`, run `terraform init` and `terraform apply` then yes.
+This will deploy the infra to your Azure subscription.

-Go to http://20.212.33.56:8000, replace the IP address with your Splunk instance's public IP address, you can find this IP address either from Azure Portal or from your terraform output.

-on macOS
-find ./ -type f -exec sed -i '' -e 's/file2/splunk_setup_file/' {} \;
+Step 3: There will be an output id address, use that to replace the ip in http://20.212.33.56:8000, then login using default username and password:
+`admin` and `password`, this brings you to the Splunk VM landing page.